Great Streets Plan

 Project Implementation

-The Great Streets initiative is the primary source for new shade trees, benches, bike racks, and trash receptacles in downtown.
-Since 2003, the implementation of Great Streets has occurred in three principal ways: by the private sector in exchange for increased entitlements via the Downtown Density Bonus Program (DDBP), cost-sharing between the City and private developers through the Great Streets Development Program (GSDP), and via City capital improvements projects (CIP).
-To date, Great Streets improvements have been implemented along approximately 211 block faces in downtown Austin.
+The Great Streets Plan is the primary source for the implementation of shade trees, benches, bike racks, and trash receptacles in downtown.
+Since 2003, the application of Great Streets has occurred in three principal ways: by the private sector in exchange for increased entitlements via the Downtown Density Bonus Program (DDBP), cost-sharing between the City and private developers through the Great Streets Development Program (GSDP), and via City-sponsored capital improvements projects (CIP).
+To date, Great Streets improvements have been implemented along approximately 230 block faces in downtown Austin.

 Downtown Density Bonus Program (DDBP)

-The installation of Great Streets is a gatekeeper requirement for the Downtown Density Bonus Program (DDBP), meaning any development project that wishes to seek an increase in density through this program must meet the Great Streets standards on their frontages.
+The installation of Great Streets is a gatekeeper requirement for the Downtown Density Bonus Program (DDBP), meaning any development project that wishes to seek an increase in density through this program must meet the Great Streets standards along the street frontages.
 These projects are not eligible for reimbursement through the Great Streets Development Program.
 See this link for more information (DDBP Link).

 Great Streets Development Program (GSDP)

-• The Great Streets Development Program (GSDP) is an incentive program that reimburses private developers for a portion of the costs associated with implementing Great Streets standards with their projects.
+The Great Streets Development Program (GSDP) is an incentive program that reimburses private developers for a portion of the costs associated with implementing Great Streets standards with their projects.
 The program is mutually beneficial, allowing the City and developers to share the costs of implementing the standards with emerging downtown projects.
-The City gets much needed above and below ground streetscape improvements and the development gets frontages with enhanced function, quality, and aesthetics.
+The City gets much needed community benefits as well as above and below ground streetscape improvements, while the development gets street frontages with enhanced function, quality, and aesthetics.

 • Be within the program boundaries of 11th Street to the north, Cesar Chavez Street to the south, I-35 to the east, and Lamar Boulevard to the west.